prakashlab/codex-analysis-pipeline/README.md

 #### run it

 1. set the parameters and run the script. the images will be saved to `dest_dir + exp_id` directory.

+2. Deactivate your conda environment and install `cellpose[gui]` in the base environment.
+Use cellpose to manually segment the training data.

+3. To train cellpose, run the following command: `python -m cellpose --use_gpu --train --dir {dir-to-subsets-folder} --chan 0 --batch_size 4 --pretrained_model {pretrained-model-path-or-name} --verbose --mask_filter _seg.npy` where `{dir-to-subsets-folder}` is the path to the folder with training images and masks and `{pretrained-model-path-or-name}` is the name of a cellpose built-in odel (e.g.`cyto` or `nuclei`) or the path to an existing cellpose model.
+After the command is run, the model will be in `{dir-to-subsets-folder}/models`.

 ### segmenter usage